 Maybe you’ve never had self-confidence before because of “haters”, so this will be a wonderful feeling.

 Because as your confidence grows, the words of others will mean less and less.

-Life is just more fun when positive motivation is used rather than negative, it just takes a little while to get there.
+It just takes a little while to get there.

 And that new confidence will ring through in all others areas of your life, too.
 You’ll place much less weight on the opinions of negative a**holes who don’t really matter, because you feel more in control of your own destiny than ever before.